Faustinopolis

 Faustinopolis (Φαυστινόπολις), also Colonia Faustinopolis and Halala, was an ancient city in the south of Cappadocia, about 20 km south of Tyana.
-It was named after the empress Faustina, the wife of Marcus Aurelius, who died there in a village, which her husband, by establishing a colony in it, raised to the rank of a town under the name of Faustinopolis.
-Hierocles assigns the place to Cappadocia Secunda, and it is mentioned also in the Antonine and Jerusalem Itineraries.
-The town was close to the defiles of the Cilician Gates, and was likely situated at modern-day Toraman, Niğde Province, Turkey.
+It was named after the empress Faustina, the wife of Marcus Aurelius, who died in a village there.
+Her husband, by establishing a colony in it, raised it to the rank of a town under the name of Faustinopolis.
+Hierocles assigns the place to Cappadocia Secunda, and it is also mentioned in the Antonine and Jerusalem Itineraries.
+The town was close to the defiles of the Cilician Gates, and was likely situated at modern-day Başmakçı, Niğde Province, Turkey.
 Following the Muslim conquests and the subsequent Arab raids, the site was abandoned for the nearby fortress of Loulon.

 Faustinopolis is a titular see of the Roman Catholic Church.